Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 Transactions

-You can use the transactions feature to chain related events/activities and segment users on different states across their journey.
-The transaction based segmentation empowers you to find users based on their transaction status.
-For instance, you could find all orders that were placed last week, but not shipped yet.
+You can use the transactions feature to chain related events/activities and segment users in different states across their journey.
+The transaction-based segmentation empowers you to find users based on their transaction status.
+For instance, you can find all orders placed last week but have yet to be shipped.

 Member of segment